 Cook over medium heat, stirring constantly for about 5 minutes or until the brown sugar dissolves.
-Be careful that the sauce DOES NOT burn.
-If necessary, reduce heat to avoid burning.
+Be careful that the sauce does not burn.
+If necessary, reduce heat to avoid burning

 I like to keep in a glass canning jar.
 Stores for weeks in the refrigerator.
+Yield: 2 cups

 This is one of my favorites, and I think a little more traditional.
 It takes a little more care in the cooking process than the recipe above.

-- 1/2 c. salted butter (1 stick)
+- 1/2 cup salted butter (1 stick)

-- 1/4 c. water
+- 1/4 cup water

-- 2 tbsp. light corn syrup
+- 2 tablespoons light corn syrup

-- 1 c. sugar
+- 1 cup sugar

-- 1/2 c. heavy cream
+- 1/2 cup heavy cream

-- 1 tsp. vanilla, or your favorite extract or appropriate alcohol.
+- 1 tsp. vanilla, or your favorite extract or appropriate alcohol

 Combine butter, water, and corn syrup in a medium saucepan over medium-low heat.
 Stir occasionally until the butter is melted and the mixture is combined.
 Add sugar, stir until dissolved.

 Remove from heat.
-Carefully and slowly (stand back a bit) pour in the heavy cream and stir until smooth.
+Carefully and slowly (stand back a bit) and pour in the heavy cream, stirring until smooth.
 If the mixture seems lumpy, just return to low heat while stirring.
 This might be a good time to switch to a whisk.
 Add vanilla, and whisk again.

 If serving hot, serve.
 If not, let cool till warm and pour into a well sealed container.
 Refrigerate until ready to use – I like to keep in a glass canning jar – keeps for weeks in the refrigerator.
 Yield, about 2 cups.

-Either recipe will reheat in the microwave.
+Either recipe will reheat in the microwave, and both are delicious.